chungg/chungg.github.io/_posts/2018-01-04-dammit-python-threads.markdown

 10 loops, best of 3: 19.5 ms per loop
 {% endhighlight %}

-in the above case, writing to a remote drive makes the threaded scenario perform almost 2x better. similarly, when pushing to a redis service on the same remote machine, threading performs better:
+In the above case, writing to a remote drive makes the threaded scenario perform almost 2x better.
+Similarly, when pushing to a Redis service on the same remote machine, threading performs better:

 {% highlight python %}
 # single-threaded
 timeit executor(read_work_write_redis, [(client_remote, f) for f in files], 1)